Streif: History

 The full course was run in 2010 under clear skies and again won by Didier Cuche, who had also won the Super-G the previous day.
 The only significant crash was by former champion Michael Walchhofer, who twisted into the net fence at the final left turn, less than 20 seconds from the finish; he was quickly back on his feet.
 Cuche's downhill victory was his third on the "Streif", his first was in 1998 on a Friday "extra" race.
 The "Zielsprung" was significantly moderated in 2010 due to the serious accidents the previous two years.

 In 2011, Didier Cuche won the Hahnenkamm downhill for the fourth time to tie the record with Franz Klammer.

 A year later, and two days after announcing his retirement at the end of the season, Cuche claimed his third consecutive downhill victory at Kitzbühel and a record fifth in total.

 in 2013, Dominik Paris claimed the title to become the second winner from Italy and the first in fifteen years after Kristian Ghedina.

 in 2014, the lower course was altered due to lack of snow.
 The dramatic "Querfahrt" sidehill traverse and speed-inducing "Zielschuss" were bypassed; the racers detoured toward the "Ganslern" slalom course, then rejoined the course for the final "Rasmusleitn".
 This extended the overall length by 182 m to 3.494 ft and reduced the finishing speed.
 Hannes Reichelt was the first winner from Austria in eight years.

 In 2015, upper mountain fog forced the start to the "Seidlalmsprung" section, the lowest in history.
 Kjetil Jansrud of Norway won in less than a minute on the lower 50% of the course.

 High winds in 2016 lowered the start 40 m to the top of Mausefalle.
 On the full course in 2017, Paris became a two-time winner.

 In 2023, Lindsey Vonn became the first woman to ski the Streif, although on her own and not competitively.

 Course sections

 Sections of the Streif downhill course include:

 Startschuss

-At 1665 m (AA) start house straight down to 160 metres long "Startschuss" (Starthang) with 27° degrees (51%) incline, reaching 100 km/h in 8.5 seconds on the extreme icy and leaning surface direct to "Mausefalle" jump.
-Skier has no time to breathe.
-There is a very special atmosphere in the start, with total silence, skiers have total respect for this dangerous course.
+The course starts at an elevation of 1,665 m (AA) and descends a 160-metre-long section known as "Startschuss" with a 27° (51%) incline.
+Skiers reach speeds of 100 km/h within 8.5 seconds on the iced surface before entering the "Mausefalle" jump.
+The start area is characterized by a quiet environment.